 Results 1–10 of 20 for "Policy"X related to "APA Recognizes International Award..."
-Refine Your Search Refine Your Search TopicHuman rights (5)Children (3)Immigration (3)Sexuality (3)Violence (3) 13 more... [+] Teens (2)Therapy (2)Abortion (1)Aging (1)Death & dying (1)Education (1)Emotional health (1)Environment (1)Military (1)Race (1)Sexual abuse (1)Socioeconomic status (1)Women & men (1)Hide detailsDocument TypePolicyXYear2012 (1)Author/ContributorAPA Council of Representatives (1) Results 1–10 of 20 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Chapter XII: Public Interest (Part 2)Current Public Interest policies of the American Psychological Association, on subjects such as disabilities, gender identity, sexual orientation, antisemitism, obesity and ethnic minorities.Policy 2.Chapter X: Professional Affairs (Part 2)Policies regarding the profession of psychology, including the stigma of mental illness, the health care system, diagnosis of autism, treatment guidelines, outpatient civil commitment, record-keeping, evidence-based practice and child custody.Policy 3.Chapter X: Professional Affairs (Part 1)Policies regarding the profession of psychology, including hypnosis, managed health care, licensing, impaired psychologists, hospital privileges, school psychology and prescription privileges.Policy 4.Chapter IX: Educational AffairsPolicy regarding the teaching of psychology, including doctoral and master's programs, respecialization, human subjects in research, continuing education, internships and attracting ethnic minority students to psychology.Policy 5.Chapter 13: Ethnic Minority AffairsPolicies regarding the role of ethnicity and race, racial profiling in law enforcement, diversity, American Indian mascots, and ethnic minority recruitment and retention.Policy 6.Recognition of Psychotherapy EffectivenessIn 2012, the Council of Representatives approved the resolution that, as a healing practice and professional service, psychotherapy is effective and highly cost-effective.
+Refine Your Search Refine Your Search TopicHuman rights (5)Children (3)Immigration (3)Sexuality (3)Violence (3) 14 more... [+] Lesbian, gay, bisexual, transgender (2)Teens (2)Therapy (2)Abortion (1)Aging (1)Death & dying (1)Education (1)Emotional health (1)Environment (1)Military (1)Race (1)Sexual abuse (1)Socioeconomic status (1)Women & men (1)Hide detailsDocument TypePolicyXYear2012 (1)Author/ContributorAPA Council of Representatives (1) Results 1–10 of 20 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Chapter XII: Public Interest (Part 2)Current Public Interest policies of the American Psychological Association, on subjects such as disabilities, gender identity, sexual orientation, antisemitism, obesity and ethnic minorities.Policy 2.Chapter X: Professional Affairs (Part 2)Policies regarding the profession of psychology, including the stigma of mental illness, the health care system, diagnosis of autism, treatment guidelines, outpatient civil commitment, record-keeping, evidence-based practice and child custody.Policy 3.Chapter 13: Ethnic Minority AffairsPolicies regarding the role of ethnicity and race, racial profiling in law enforcement, diversity, American Indian mascots, and ethnic minority recruitment and retention.Policy 4.Chapter X: Professional Affairs (Part 1)Policies regarding the profession of psychology, including hypnosis, managed health care, licensing, impaired psychologists, hospital privileges, school psychology and prescription privileges.Policy 5.Chapter IX: Educational AffairsPolicy regarding the teaching of psychology, including doctoral and master's programs, respecialization, human subjects in research, continuing education, internships and attracting ethnic minority students to psychology.Policy 6.Recognition of Psychotherapy EffectivenessIn 2012, the Council of Representatives approved the resolution that, as a healing practice and professional service, psychotherapy is effective and highly cost-effective.
 Consequently, psychotherapy should be included in the health care system as an established evidence-based practice.
-Policy (August 2012)7.Chapter XVI: Financial AffairsPolicies covering investment, staff compensation, dues increases and spending guidelines.Policy 8.Chapter VI: Organization of APAPolicies determining the roles of all governing bodies of APA in relation to each other.Policy 9.APA Resolution on End-of-Life Issues and CareAPA should actively promote and support psychology's involvement in palliative care and the support of dying people.
-Policy 10.APA Resolution on UN Convention on the Rights of the Child and the Convention's Optional ProtocolsAPA strongly supports the principles and optional protocols of the UN Convention on the rights of the child, and will examine the implications of the principles in the Convention for psychologists' practice, research, education and advocacy.
-Policy Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 20 for "Policy"X related to "APA Recognizes International Award..."
+Policy (August 2012)7.Chapter XVI: Financial AffairsPolicies covering investment, staff compensation, dues increases and spending guidelines.Policy 8.APA Resolution on End-of-Life Issues and CareAPA should actively promote and support psychology's involvement in palliative care and the support of dying people.
+Policy 9.APA Resolution on UN Convention on the Rights of the Child and the Convention's Optional ProtocolsAPA strongly supports the principles and optional protocols of the UN Convention on the rights of the child, and will examine the implications of the principles in the Convention for psychologists' practice, research, education and advocacy.
+Policy 10.Resolution On Male Violence Against WomenViolence against women is a major cause of reduced quality of life, distress, injury and death for women and has serious secondary effects for families, communities and the economyPolicy Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 20 for "Policy"X related to "APA Recognizes International Award..."